At home with Sara and Billy Jack Brawner III in Canton, Texas

 The house on the property had recently burned down and they were selling the land for a song.
 Billy jumped at the opportunity to build/design a house for Sara and their growing family.
 Billy works as a custom homebuilder, designer and photographer and Sara does social media marketing, photography, interior design and volunteer work.
 Sara, who’s the first to admit that the only job she has ever wanted is to be a mom, was elated at their growing family, their new home and the life they were building in the country.

 Horrible tragedy struck at the end of her pregnancy and the couple lost their little girl, Willa Rose.
-During this very dark time, Sara and Billy began to question their move away from their friends and the hustle and bustle of the city.
+During this very difficult time, Sara and Billy began to question their move away from their friends and the hustle and bustle of the city.
 They yearned for distraction from the grief they felt living in the home they had built for themselves and their daughter.
 Several more miscarriages followed after Willa but instead of throwing in the towel and being consumed by sadness, this incredible couple decided that fostering children would be a wonderful way to carry on Willa’s legacy and fill their home and hearts with love and laughter again.

 Sara and Billy, strong in their beliefs and their love for one another, have been able to surmount devastating tragedy and turn their sorrow into hope.
 Following our visit, four children were placed with Sara and Billy Jack; a sibling set of two girls and a boy and a 2-year-old boy.
 While in the process of adopting their four foster children Sara found out she was pregnant again.
 They welcomed their newest son Jones into the world and went from being a family of two to a family of seven seemingly overnight.